lupyuen/lupyuen.github.io/src/testbot.md

     Let's assume NuttX has been ported to PineTime Smartwatch _(Nordic nRF52832)_.
 On our Test Controller _(Linux SBC)_, we'll run __OpenOCD + ST-Link + Semihosting__.

     Watch Faces on PineTime will be rendered as an __LVGL Display__.
 Our Test Controller shall have a __MIPI CSI Camera__, that will snap a pic of the LVGL Display.
-And attach the pic in the PR Response, for manual validation.
+And attach the pic to the Test Log, for manual validation.

     We'll start our Test Bot manually, after reviewing the code in the PR.
-Or maybe our Bot shall push a notification to my phone, via __Mastodon Alert__.
-I'll review the PR, click the "Like" button on the PR Comment, to activate the test.
+Or maybe our Bot shall push a notification to my phone (via __Mastodon Alert__).
+I'll review the PR, click "Like" on the PR Comment, to activate the test.

 1.  _Can we combine the Test Controller with the Build & Test Server?_